 Folium is broader where the customer need is broader.

 We do not ask the buyer to become an AI architect.
-We give them a path from problem to proof to launch to operation, with the right model, tool, runtime, integration, and human review structure.
+We give them a path from problem to working example to launch to operation, with the right model, tool, runtime, integration, and human review structure.

-Not just a cloud: local, private, hybrid, and portable options.
+Runtime choices include local, private, hybrid, cloud, and portable options.

-Not just automation: judgment, review, evidence, and launch control.
+Automation is paired with judgment, review, records, and launch control.

-Not just consulting: working proofs, tools, agents, and delivery machinery.
+Advisory work is backed by working examples, tools, agents, and delivery machinery.

 One-of-a-kind impact